Beth Rist

 Meet Our Dedicated Team Members

 Webmaster.
-Systems Administrator and Clinical Project Manger for the Veterans Health Administration.
-Certified Baton Twirling Coach for 28 years.
+Systems Administrator and Senior Operations Manager for a Veterans Health Administration contractor.
+Certified Baton Twirling Coach for 29 years.
 Stage IV breast cancer thriver.

 Featured Video